dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 <VersionBlock firstVersion="1.3" >

-- Have a multi-tenant dbt Cloud account, <a href="https://docs.getdbt.com/docs/deploy/regions">hosted</a> in North America.
+- Have a multi-tenant dbt Cloud account, <a href="https://docs.getdbt.com/docs/deploy/regions">hosted</a> in North America <br />
-  * Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API. <br />
 - Have both your production and development environments running dbt version 1.3 or higher <br />
 - Use Snowflake data platform <br />
 - Install the <a href="https://hub.getdbt.com/dbt-labs/metrics/latest/">dbt metrics package</a> version <code>">=1.3.0", "<1.4.0"</code> in your dbt project <br />
-- Set up the <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/metadata-api">Metadata API</a> in the integrated tool to import metric definitions <br />
+- Set up the <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/metadata-api">Metadata API</a> in the integrated tool to import metric definitions
+       * Developer accounts will be able to query the Proxy Server using SQL, but won't be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API <br />
 - Recommended - Review the <a href="https://docs.getdbt.com/docs/build/metrics">dbt metrics page</a> and <a href="https://docs.getdbt.com/blog/understanding-the-components-of-the-dbt-semantic-layer">Understanding the components of the dbt Semantic Layer</a> blog <br />

 </VersionBlock>

 <VersionBlock lastVersion="1.2">

-- Have a multi-tenant dbt Cloud account, <a href="https://docs.getdbt.com/docs/deploy/regions">hosted</a> in North America.
+- Have a multi-tenant dbt Cloud account, <a href="https://docs.getdbt.com/docs/deploy/regions">hosted</a> in North America <br />
-  * Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API. <br />
 - Have both your production and development environments running dbt version 1.2 (latest) <br />
 - Use Snowflake data platform <br />
 - Install the <a href="https://hub.getdbt.com/dbt-labs/metrics/latest/">dbt metrics package</a> version <code>">=0.3.0", "<0.4.0"</code> in your dbt project <br />
-- Set up the <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/metadata-api">Metadata API</a> in the integrated tool to import metric definitions <br />
+- Set up the <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/metadata-api">Metadata API</a> in the integrated tool to import metric definitions
+       * Developer accounts will be able to query the Proxy Server using SQL, but won't be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API <br />
 - Recommended - Review the <a href="https://docs.getdbt.com/docs/build/metrics">dbt metrics page</a> and <a href="https://docs.getdbt.com/blog/understanding-the-components-of-the-dbt-semantic-layer">Understanding the components of the dbt Semantic Layer</a> blog <br />

 </VersionBlock>

 :::caution Considerations

-Some important considerations to know about during the Public Preview:
+Some important considerations to know about using the dbt Semantic Layer during the Public Preview:

 - Support for Snowflake data platform only (_additional data platforms coming soon_)
 - Support for the deployment environment only (_development experience coming soon_)
-- Do not use environment variables for the job/environment (_coming soon_)
+- No support if using environment variables for job/environment (_coming soon_)

 :::